A winter weekend at Forsthofalm Hotel and Spa, Austria

 The wellness facilities and spa at Forsthofalm…

 The spa exceeded all my expectations here at Forstofhalm.
-Located on the top floor of the timber complex, the spa, the gym, the rooftop pool and all the chill out rooms boast the penultimate view across the surrounding mountains of Salzburg and Tyrol.
-There’s no doubt that the expanse of nature visible as you say, dive into the rooftop pool and feel the contrast of the cold air on your face against the warmth of your body in the water, assists in the calm state that you adopt whilst enjoying the wellness centre here.
+Located on the top floor of the timber complex, the spa, the gym, the rooftop pool and all the chill out rooms boast an amazing view across the surrounding mountains of Salzburg and Tyrol.
+There’s no doubt that the expanse of nature visible beyond the naked eye, combined with diving into the rooftop pool and feeling the contrast of the cold air on your face against the warmth of your body in the water, assists in the calm state that you adopt whilst enjoying the wellness centre here.

 There’s a room called ‘Mountain View’ with water beds, huge glass windows and books in abundance for you to tuck in to.
-There’s two saunas with varying temperatures, a steam room, lounge area and a gorgeous loft to lie on beds.
-There’s yoga classes, sunrise meditations, fitness workshops, a small gym for guests to use.
+Also, there are two saunas with varying temperatures, a steam room, lounge area and a gorgeous loft to lie on beds.
+There are yoga classes, sunrise meditations, fitness workshops, a small gym for guests to use.
 Then there’s the spa and the extensive holistic treatments available to enhance your experience.

 Forstofhalm are doing it well.
 Very very well indeed.